 There’s no point in offering a service that you’re not passionate about or that you’re not good at because it will only lead to frustration and will likely result in unhappy clients.

 Remember, the goal is to build a sustainable freelancing business that you enjoy running.

 If you’re not sure what services to offer, we recommend taking a look at the job boards and freelancing platforms again.

-This time, take note of the types of services that clients are requesting and see if you have the skills to offer those services.
+This time, take note of the types of services that multiple clients are requesting and see if you have the skills to offer those services.